Toruń – Dominican Friary

 The friary was located in the north-west corner of the New Town of Toruń, in the immediate vicinity of the defensive walls, from the north facing the foreground of the town, and on the west side facing towards the moat, behind which was the line of the Old Town wall.
 The northern part of the complex was a courtyard surrounded by cloister and friary buildings, while the southern part was a monastery church, facing the southern façade towards a small square, with which the Pauline Gate connecting both Toruń towns was linked.
 The monastery area was separated from the streets and town buildings by a low wall.

-Since the church could not be expanded on the south side due to the street, in the second half of the fourteenth century, the original northern wall of the nave was pierced and the former southern cloister of the friary was included in the church, keeping its original height.
-The cloister was topped with a five-support vault, and after being incorporated into the body of the church, it obtained the form of a series of interconnected chapels.
-A row of rectangular, low chapels was also added to the southern facade of the church, and after the old cloister was incorporated into the church, a new one was built on the southern side of the monastery courtyard.
+Since the church could not be expanded on the south side due to the street, in the second half of the 14th century the original northern wall of the nave was pierced and the former southern cloister of the convent was incorporated into the church, preserving its original height.
+This cloister was topped with a five-support vault, and after being incorporated into the church, it took the form of a series of interconnected chapels.
+A series of rectangular, low chapels was also added to the southern elevation of the church, where there were three chapels, a porch and a smaller side entrance.
+After the old cloister was incorporated into the church, a new one was built on the south side of the friary garth (on the north side of the church).

 The factor influencing the irregular, two-aisle layout of the Dominican church in Toruń, similarly to other Mendicant churches throughout Europe, was the limited size and shape of building plots.
 Dominicans and also Franciscans were usually brought to already functioning towns, which made it usually impossible to obtain a full, regular land for development.
 In addition, the ground was often received piece by piece at considerable intervals, which naturally influenced the complex construction history.
 At the origins of the Mendicant, asymmetrical two-aisle churches, there were also buildings that originated from semi-secular architecture.
 The oldest two-aisle halls adapted for liturgical purposes the type of interior that previously appeared mainly in refectories, chapter houses and hospitals (eg the Dominican church in Paris transformed from the hospital of St. James).
 The last important reason for the irregularity of the churches could be the deliberate abandonment of regular, spatially ordered plans by the Mendicant monks.
 It could have been a deliberate demonstration, a manifestation of architectural modesty (as well as the limitation of the vaults’ shafts and the preference for smooth, inarticulate planes of the walls), showing that the monks did not care about the traditional monumentality of their churches, which were to be primarily functional, and only impressive in terms of mass.